EPAM-JS-Competency-center/azure-development-course-initial/docs/02-serving-spa-in-azure/01-hosting-static-files-in-azure.md

 az storage blob upload-batch -s './dist' -d '$web' --account-name 'stgsandfrontendne001'
 ```

-Now if you go the primary endpoint of your storage account you should see the SPA up and running!
+Now if you go to the primary endpoint of your storage account you should see the SPA up and running!

 ![img.png](assets/SPA-deployed.png)

-Congrats!
+**Congrats!**